ntoskernel/deepsecrets/README.md

 ### Fine-tuning
 Run `deepsecrets --help` for details.

-Basically, you can use your own ruleset by specifying `--regex-rules`.
+Basically, you can (and should) use your own regex-ruleset by specifying `--regex-rules`.
+Building rulesets is described in the next section.

 Paths to be excluded from scanning can be set via `--excluded-paths`.
+The default set of excluded paths is here: `/deepsecrets/rules/excluded_paths.json`, you can write your own following the format.

 ## Building rulesets